Kometa-Team/Kometa/docs/defaults/both/studio.md

 Dynamic Collections attributes can also be edited to tweak the setup of the collections.
 The YAML file which creates the `studio` collections can be found [here](https://github.com/meisnate12/Plex-Meta-Manager/blob/defaults/defaults/both/studio.yml)

-An example of this is; to include the "ABC Pictures" studio and map the "ABC News" studio to it, the following template variables can be used:
+An example of this is; to map the "ABC News" studio to it, the following template variables can be used:

 ```yaml
 libraries: